RamyaManickam1927/ej2-angular-docs/src/treemap/treemap/accessibility.md

 </tr>
 </table>

 You can change this default description using the description property available in `Legend`, `TitleSettings`, `SubtitleSettings`, and `TreeMap` objects.
-It helps screen readers to read for assistive purpose.
+It helps screen readers to read for assistive purpose